nginx/unit-docs/source/installation.rst

 <installation-go-package>` and :ref:`Node.js <installation-nodejs-package>`
 language module installation.

-To install Java, Perl, Python, and Ruby language modules from Homebrew:
+To install the Java, Perl, Python, and Ruby language modules from Homebrew:

 .. code-block:: console